 How Do I Know What Size Trailer Coupler I Need?

-It’s important to choose a coupler that’s the right size and shape for your trailer setup.
+It’s essential to select a coupler that’s the correct size and shape for your trailer setup.
 A coupler attaches to a hitch ball using a latching mechanism that clamps around the ball.
 It needs to be secure while still allowing for pivoting during turns.

 A coupler attaches to a hitch ball using a latching mechanism that clamps around the ball.
 There are different types of latching mechanisms.

 Traditional ball couplers come in a variety of sizes.
 The most common sizes are 1 7/8″, 2″, and 2 5/16″.
-But for a traditional hitch ball, just remember that your coupler size needs to match your hitch ball size.
+However, for a traditional hitch ball, remember that your coupler size must match the hitch ball size.

 Remember, you also need to consider the weight capacity of your trailer coupler.
 Most are rated for GTW (gross trailer weight).
 But some are also rated for maximum tongue weight (TW).
 Every towing setup is only as strong as its weakest component.